indracollective/laravel-revisor/docs/publishing.md

 ::: info NOTE
 The `unpublish` method must be called on the Draft record.
-While this may seem counter-intuitive, the reason is to maintain a one way flow, where the state of Published and Version records are always determined by the "main" Draft record, effectively making them read-only artifacts of the Draft record.
+While this may seem counter-intuitive, the reason is to maintain a one way flow, where the state of Published and Version records are always determined by the "main" Draft record, effectively making them read-only artifacts of the state of, and actions performed on the Draft record.
 :::